SSFL Cleanup agreements

 There is no benefit to the public in discontinuing Boeing’s NPDES permit after the insufficient and dramatically weakened soil cleanup is completed.

-Residents protest before the MOU vote by the Water Board
+Residents protest before the MOU vote by the Water Board.
+Santa Clarita, 2022.

-But on May 9, 2022, DTSC and Boeing signed a new agreement for the Santa Susana Field Lab cleanup, called the Settlement Agreement.
-When carefully examined, the 796 page document shows that the new agreement will dramatically weaken the chemical cleanup at the site.
+CalEPA, DTSC, and Boeing sign a new agreement for the Santa Susana Field Lab cleanup, erroneously titled as the Settlement Agreement.
+When carefully examined, the 796-page document shows that the new agreement will dramatically weaken the chemical cleanup at the site.
 Instead of removing most of the chemical contamination, it will leave most of it.
 Similarly, it will leave most of the groundwater dangerously contaminated.
 Our community, wildlife and environment will be harmed unless all of the contamination is cleaned up.

 Major Faults in Settlement Agreement